vajidpkd/appsec-notes/01-networking/02-ip&subnet-mask.md

 ### Target by end of week:
 - Answer any /24 to /28 question in under 30 seconds
 - No calculator needed for /24 and /25
 ---

-## STUDYING TOMORROW
-- [ ] IP addressing deep dive — classes, IPv4 vs IPv6
-- [ ] TCP — how it works, 3-way handshake, ports
-- [ ] UDP — how it differs from TCP
-- [ ] All going into `03-tcp-udp-ip.md`

----
 *Notes by Abdu | Red Team Journey 2026*